 Go is a great language for building web applications.
 But teaching yourself from blog posts and the standard library documentation can be a big time-sink and leave you with more questions than answers.

-You might be wondering:
+You might be wondering things like:

 Let’s Go answers these questions for you — and a whole lot more — helping you get up to speed quickly and saving you months of research and experimentation.

-Break out your text editor, and happy coding!
+So grab your copy, break out your text editor, and happy coding!